Association for Art History | Dissertation Prize 2021

 If you would like to apply or nominate a student, the details for this year’s application periods please email us your completed forms by the deadlines shown below.

-Dissertation Prizes are assessed and shortlisted by our Doctoral and Early Career Research (DECR) Network Project Board.
-The shortlisted and winning essays will be announced in February 2020 and presented at the 2020 Annual Conference in Newcastle.
+Dissertation Prizes are assessed and shortlisted by our Doctoral and Early Career Research (DECR) committee.
+The shortlisted and winning essays will be announced early in 2022.